Exploratory Laparotomy CPT Code

 Pain seems to trigger after getting medication for pain, and the patient had blood in vomit, and the pain is moderately severe.

-Physicians order carious diagnostic tests, and a study revealed that Surgical Expalotoy Laparotomy would be needed.
+Physicians order carious diagnostic tests, and a study revealed that surgical Expalotoy Laparotomy would be needed.

 Similar Posts